 - Strengthening legal and policy framework for adequate Free Legal Aid law implementation and monitoring of free legal aid service provision.

-- Direct support to the Free Legal Aid Directorate at MoJ to advance professional capacities of jurists and lawyers of free legal aid scheme.
+- Direct support to the Free Legal Aid Directorate at MoJ to advance the professional capacities of jurists and lawyers of the free legal aid scheme.

-- Further expanded Free Legal Aid Services in 10 regions of Albania, namely in Durres, Fier, Pogradec, Dibra, Shkodra, Lezha, Gjirokastra, Vlora, Elbasan and Berat.
+- Further expanded FLA Services in 12 regions of Albania, namely in Durres, Fier, Pogradec, Dibra, Shkodra, Lezha, Gjirokastra, Vlora, Elbasan, Berat, Kukes and Korça.

-- Supported 10 Free Legal Aid centers in delivering primary Free Legal Aid services to more than 4,217 individuals in need of whom 2,256 women and girls.
-The top cases demanding free legal aid have been divorce, protection orders, birth registrations, alimony benefits, pension benefits, work compensation, immigration criminal law, social benefits, inheritance cases and property rights from which a considerable number of women and girls have benefited.
+- Supported 12 FLA centers in delivering primary FLA services to 6908 individuals in need of whom 3656 women and girls.
+The top cases demanding free legal aid have been divorce, protection orders, birth registrations, alimony benefits, pension benefits, work compensation, immigration criminal law, social benefits, inheritance cases, and property rights from which a considerable number of women and girls have benefited.

-- Partnership with 10 specialized NGOs further strengthened in provision of primary and secondary free legal aid services to the most vulnerable women and men in the country, as well as legal awareness and education, street law initiatives, and Free Legal Aid mobile services in 24 municipalities and their administrative units in partnership with: CLCI (Shkodra &Durres), CILSP (Gjirokaster, Permet, Sarande & Delvina), Streha (Korça, Berat & Shkodra), D&E (Kukes and Dibra), TLAS (Fier, Berat, Elbasan & Tirana), F. Together (Durrës, Krujë, Shijak), Foundation For Social Justice (Kavaja, Lezha & Vlora), RVA (Rrogozhina, Fier, Berat, Librazhd &Pogradec), Foundation Joscelyn (Prrenjas, Peqin, Gramsh & Librazhd) and Me, the women (Pogradec dhe Korça).
-Special focus on reaching out to women and girls, GB&DV victims, members of Roma and Egyptian community, LGBTI+ community, PwDs, and elderly people.
+- Partnership with 16 specialized NGOs further strengthened in provision of primary and secondary free legal aid services to the most vulnerable women and men in the country, as well as legal awareness and education, street law initiatives, and FLA mobile services in 36 municipalities and their administrative units.
+Special focus on reaching out to women and girls, GB&DV victims, members of the Roma and Egyptian community, LGBTI+ community, PwDs, and elderly people.

-- Fostering networking among specialized NGOs and local Free Legal Aid service providers to increase vulnerable groups’ awareness and legal knowledge on domestic laws, HRs and on how to access these rights, which will ultimately improve access to justice of vulnerable individuals.
+- Fostering networking among specialized NGOs and local Free Legal Aid service providers to increase vulnerable groups’ awareness and legal knowledge on domestic laws, HRs, and how to access these rights, which will ultimately improve access to justice for vulnerable individuals.

-- Up to present 5440 vulnerable citizens have been reached with legal information on their rights and legal aid and how to access legal aid and enjoy their legal entitlements.
+- Up to the present 5472 vulnerable citizens have been reached with legal information on their rights and legal aid and how to access legal aid and enjoy their legal entitlements.

 - Partnership with the Chamber of Advocates of Albania established aiming at increasing the professional capacities of advocates that provide free court representation to women and men coming from the vulnerable categories pursuant to the Free Legal Aid Law.

-- Strengthening capacities of Free Legal Aid operators: 100 advocates trained on secondary Free Legal Aid and 24 public officials trained on primary Free Legal Aid based on 2 specific training modules on Free Legal Aid service developed in partnership with Free Legal Aid Directorate of Ministry of Justice, the Albanian School of Public Administration and the Chamber of Advocates of Albania.
-A specific focus in increasing professional capacities of Free Legal Aid providers was given to issues related to gender-based discrimination and women clients’ needs.
+- Strengthening capacities of Free Legal Aid operators: 202 advocates, 9 magistrates, and 41 jurists, public officials trained on Free Legal Aid based on 2 specific training modules on Free Legal Aid service developed in partnership with Free Legal Aid Directorate of the Ministry of Justice, the Albanian School of Public Administration and the Chamber of Advocates of Albania.
+A specific focus on increasing the professional capacities of Free Legal Aid providers was given to issues related to gender-based discrimination and women clients’ needs.